jorgebucaran/spark.fish/README.md

 ## Usage

 You have a set of numbers which can be comma-delimited, separated by spaces, newlines, or tabs.
 What's a simple way to visualize these data on the terminal?
-Sparlines!
+Sparklines!

 ```console
 $ spark 0 1 2 3